viridia/klendathu3/Notes.md

   * Murally-style dragging of cards?
 I kind of like that idea...
 * Clubhouse.io-style collapsing columns.
 * Filter terms: multiple label clauses - each clause is OR, each term is AND.

+## Thoughts on milestones:

+Milestones aren't merely labels because you can group by them, they are exclusive (like an enum).
+We need a project milestones table.

+interface Milestone {
+  id: string;
+  project: string;
+  name: string;
+  targetDate: Date;
+  ?? color?
+}

+Idea: Milestones don't show up unless they have been added to project.